swalkermd/MorningReport/replit.md

 ## Overview

 Morning Report is a web-based application that automatically generates and delivers a personalized daily audio news briefing.
-Each morning at 6:00 AM PST, the system scrapes news from trusted sources across curated topics (world news, tech, sports, AI, health, travel, etc.), uses OpenAI to synthesize an intelligent ~600-700 word report that avoids repeating previous content, converts it to natural-sounding speech via text-to-speech, and presents it through a clean, audio-first web interface featuring a prominent play button and scrollable text report alongside a sunrise image.
+Each morning at 6:00 AM PST, the system scrapes news from trusted sources across curated topics (world news, US news, Redlands CA local, NBA, AI, EVs, autonomous driving, humanoid robots, eVTOL, gadgets, anti-aging, virtual medicine, travel), uses OpenAI GPT-4o to synthesize an intelligent ~1000 word report that avoids repeating previous content, converts it to natural-sounding speech via text-to-speech (split into multiple segments to handle OpenAI's 4096 character TTS limit), and presents it through a clean, audio-first web interface featuring a prominent play button and scrollable text report alongside a framed sunrise image with gradient background (burnt orange to sky blue).

 ## User Preferences